-In this section, we turn our attention to a broader outcome than utilities' positions on a specific policy-utilities' membership in ad-hoc coalitions either supporting or opposing federal efforts to mitigate climate change.
+In this section, we turn our attention to a broader outcome than utilities' positions on a specific policy: utilities' membership in ad-hoc coalitions either supporting or opposing federal efforts to mitigate climate change.

 Our analysis relies on data assembled by (Cory, Lerner, and Osgood 2020), which we will refer to as the ad hoc coalitions data.
-Cory, Lerner et al. identify 83 ad hoc coalitions that "concentrate on climate change as an issue (potentially among others) or are focused on broader environmental issues (energy efficiency, sustainability, energy prices) that are closely tied to climate policy" (Cory et al., 2020, pg.
-13), and code the positions taken by these coalitions according to their public statements.
-In addition, the ad hoc coalitions data records firm membership in these climate coalitions based on lists available on coalitions' websites.
+Cory, Lerner et al. assemble an exhaustive list of the coalitions that have organized to engage in 'outside' lobbying (Kollman 1998) on climate change from 2000 to 2019 in the U.S., and code the positions taken by these coalitions according to their public statements.
+The formation and maintenance of ad hoc coalitions is one of the standard ways that firms engage in environmental and climate politics in the U.S. Importantly for our usage of these data, Cory, Lerner et al. also record firm membership in these climate coalitions based on lists available on the coalitions' websites.

-We use electric utilities' membership in these ad hoc coalitions as our outcome for the analysis presented in this section.
+Bringing these rich and newly disseminated data together with the data we assembled on utility assets and state policies allows us to examine the home state effect in this second empirical context.
 We leverage the same sample of 159 large electric utilities as in the prior analysis for consistency and take 2015 as our base year (excluding coalitions that were not active as of 2015).
 Coalitions that were only active at the state or regional level were also excluded.
-Of national coalitions active in 2015, 17 featured electric utilities as members (they are listed in Appendix Table A4).
+Of national coalitions active in 2015, 17 featured electric utilities as members (Appendix Table A4).
+We use electric utilities' membership in these ad hoc coalitions as our outcome here.

 As a broad measure of utilities' positions with respect to ad hoc coalitions, we code utilities that were only members of opposing coalitions as opposed (35 utilities), and utilities that were only members of supportive coalitions as supportive (25 utilities).
-Again, we use ordinal logistic regression to estimate the association between state-level factors and utilities' membership in pro- and anti-climate ad hoc coalitions, with outcomes as -1 for oppose, 1 for support, and 0 for utilities that were either members of both opposing and supportive groups (which characterized 23 utilities), or no coalitions (78 utilities).
+Again, we use ordinal logistic regression to estimate the association between state-level factors and utilities' membership in pro- and anti-climate ad hoc coalitions, with outcomes as -1 for oppose, 1 for support, and 0 for utilities that were either members of both opposing and supportive groups (which characterized 23 utilities), or no coalitions (78 utilities).13

-Results are presented in Table 2.
-Column (1) displays a strong association between state policy scores and coalition membership.
+Regression results for the main variables are presented in Table 2, with full results including covariates provided in the Appendix (A.5).
+Column (1) displays a (non-statistically significant) association between state policy scores and pro-climate coalition membership.
 Yet, when we add political variables measuring broad political lean (2016 Democratic vote share) and control of state government, results suggest that political lean is the strongest predictor.
-(We suspect the negative coefficient on state policy score in this model is spurious, reflecting unstable estimates generated by the high correlation between measures of state policy and measures of state politics.)
+(We suspect the negative coefficient on state policy score in this model is spurious, reflecting unstable estimates generated by the high correlation between measures of state policy and measures of state politics (Allen 1997).)
 This result holds accounting for utility-level variables as well, as demonstrated by Column (3).
-The coefficient of 8.12, in particular, suggests that a 10-point shift in Democratic vote share is associated with utilities being 2.25 times more likely to belong to supportive coalitions (versus no coalitions).
-10
+The coefficient of 8.12 suggests that a 10-point shift in Democratic vote share is associated with utilities being 2.25 times more likely to belong to supportive coalitions (versus no coalitions).
+14 We recover similar results in the model adjusting for state-level covariates, with results presented in column (4).